spotlightpa/poor-richard/content/series/unemployment-error/_index.md

-image-credit = "Jelani Splawn / For Spotlight PA" kicker = "Unemployment Error" title = "Unemployment Error" linktitle = "A Spotlight PA investigation compelled the Department of Labor and Industry to admit it overcharged thousands of people millions of dollars in unemployment interest payments." description = "A Spotlight PA investigation compelled the Department of Labor and Industry to admit it overcharged thousands of people millions of dollars in unemployment interest payments."
+image-credit = "Jelani Splawn / For Spotlight PA" kicker = "Unemployment Error" title = "Unemployment Error" linktitle = "The state overcharged thousands of people millions of dollars in unemployment interest payments." description = "A Spotlight PA investigation compelled the Department of Labor and Industry to admit it overcharged thousands of people millions of dollars in unemployment interest payments."
 +++